Shukaka7/Raspberry-Pi-pico-with-SIM800L-and-Gas-sensor/README.md

 ## Usage:-
   Flash the pico with the appropriate micropython file.
 Then use Thonny to flash the main.py file.
 Use the image as a reference and place everything on the breadboard **correctly**.
 Give a power source for the Pico & the SIM800L and you should be good to go!

+IMPORTANT NOTE: Sorry, I forgot to connect the SIM800L ground to the pico, please make sure to do that.
+Or else, it won't work.

 This can be modified to use _any sensor_!
 Your Creativity is the only limit.
 BTW, I got a little help from [this](https://github.com/ahmadlogs/rpi-pico-upy) repo, you can check it out.